digital-asset/contingent-claims/doc/Lifecycling.md

 Once the price of `S1` drops at or below 50, the contract evolves to `c2 = When (S2(t) ≥ 100) (One “USD”)` and `S2 ≥ 100` becomes a visible predicate.

 More generally, the visible predicates of a claim are those boolean conditions that do not fall within a `When` or `Anytime` node.
+For the purpose of determining the next event date, predicates that are currently invisible can be ignored.

 ### Desirable features of a lifecycle functionality